How trauma can be overcome

 Trauma Happens.
 Then Symptoms Happen.
 All Kinds of Symptoms.

 We have only gradually come to appreciate that people in a wide variety of circumstances can suffer the symptoms of Post-Traumatic Stress Disorder (PTSD).
 We all know that traumatic events like war, severe accidents, or rape can lead to PTSD, though we may not know why.
-But, in fact, anything that is experienced as threatening our survival or wellbeing can generate PTSD-like symptoms and have a negative impact on our day-to-day interactions and activities.
+But, in fact, anything that is experienced as threatening can generate PTSD-like symptoms and have a negative impact on our day-to-day interactions and activities.
 And we may not recognize what we are experiencing as symptoms of PTSD.

 Daniel was traumatized early in life and symptoms showed up in obviously psychological forms, like depression and anxiety, but also in the form of life-long visual disturbance.

 Similarly, sexual difficulties may emerge as the result of trauma, especially if someone has experienced a sexual form of what we call inescapable attack, such as molestation, rape, or incest.
 But, these difficulties can emerge from even less obviously traumatic events, such as repeated negative childhood events in the family, at school, or with friends.
 Sometimes, it is about feeling different from others, such as when a kid grows up to be bisexual, gay, or transgender and suffers from the lack of support for the emergence of that identity.